Nitrofski/discord-lily/guide.md

 ```
 ![](https://cdn.discordapp.com/attachments/559837241170460692/566712878606974998/lily.png)

-### What is Lily?
+## What is Lily?

 Lily is a simple yet powerful Discord bot for producing neat musical snippets in LilyPond without having to worry about details like version commands or page formatting.
 Input LilyPond syntax and it just works.

-### This guide
+## Who is this guide for?

 This guide is tailored to new users of LilyPond and users of the Lily Discord bot.
 Although thorough, it doesn't cover everything, particularly as far as specialist instrument notation is concerned, and topics such as page formatting, styles and tweaks are ignored.
-For help with anything specific, Google and the LilyPond documentation are your best friends.ma
+For help with anything specific, Google and the LilyPond documentation are your best friends.

+# The guide

-### Basic syntax
+## Basic syntax

 Every piece of LilyPond input must have `{` curly braces `}` placed around the input.
 These braces tell LilyPond that the input is a single music *expression*, just like parentheses () in mathematics.
 The braces should be surrounded by a space unless they are at the beginning or end of a line to avoid ambiguities.
 ```